 Rolf is the owner of River Valley Restoration, a design/build firm based in the St Croix Valley that specializes in historic restoration and adaptive use of historic structures.
-Notable completed projects are May and Stillwater Town Halls, Fields of St Croix community barn, Arcola schoolhouse, and most importantly the Mower/Van Meier mansion at Arcola Mills!
-Rolft holds a BA from St Olaf College and post graduate studies in design from Art Center College in Pasadena CA. When not restoring history, you can find Rolf on his bicycle, in his kayak, or on all things automotive.
-Him and his wife Jill recently moved from Stillwater to Hudson and have three great adult children.
-Rolf joined the board two years ago to help ensure that the eight year’s he personally worked on the Arcola mansion will reach it’s full potential use as an educational retreat center!
+Notable completed projects are May and Stillwater Town Halls, Fields of St Croix community barn, Arcola schoolhouse, and most importantly the Mower / Van Meier mansion at Arcola Mills!
+Rolf holds a BA from St Olaf College and post graduate studies in design from Art center college in Pasadena, CA. When not restoring history, you can find Rolf on his bicycle, in his kayak or on all things automotive.
+He and his wife have lived in the St Croix Valley for 25 + years and have three terrific adult children.
+Rolf joined the board three years ago to help ensure that the Arcola mansion he helped to restore will reach its full potential use as an education center.

 Steve Mower – Treasurer